How to read and use the Envelope Indicator

-Traders commonly use the envelope indicator in combination with other indicators and technical analysis tools such as MACD, RSI or Bollinger Bands, volume indicators and price action to confirm their trading alerts.
-You can also plot multiple envelopes by setting different deviations percentages from the simple moving average to confirm certain signals produced by the envelope indicator.
+Traders commonly use the envelope indicator in combination with other indicators and technical analysis tools, such as MACD, RSI or Bollinger Bands, volume indicators and price action, to confirm their trading alerts.
+You can also plot multiple envelopes by setting different deviation percentages from the simple moving average to confirm certain signals produced by the envelope indicator.

-As with any other indicator, this one comes with certain limitation.
-Namely, one advantage on the envelope indicator is that the trading range is quite easy to comprehend and trading signals can be easily identified.
+As with any other indicator, the envelope indicator formula comes with certain limitations.
+Namely, one advantage of the envelope indicator is that the trading range is quite easy to comprehend and trading signals can be easily identified.
 Traders can use the indicator as a tool to detect potential overbought and oversold conditions.

 However, the indicator can be criticised because the distance percentage should be adapted following changes in the volatility as a means to limit potential whipsaws.
 Also, the envelope channel may provide more accurate alerts when plotted for higher time frames.